rda0/ansible-role-zfs/README.markdown

 +  recordsize: 128K
 ```

-The only way it does not show diff is using: `recordsize: '131072'` (as quoted string).
+The only way it does not show diff is using yaml config `recordsize: '131072'` (using bytes as quoted string).

 Installation